polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Cryptographic Primitives

-The term "cryptographic primitive" refers to concepts like signature schemes and hashing algorithms.
+A term that refers to concepts like signature schemes and hashing algorithms.
 Cryptographic primitives are essential to many aspects of the Substrate ecosystem:

 - [Blockchains](#blockchain): [blocks](#block) must be hashed under some algorithm and reference their parent block's hash.